IgorDeepakM/SpacePony/README.md

 Did I miss anything?
 This guide will tell you more [Building from source](BUILD.md)

+## Breaking changes from original Pony

+* While SpacePony is compatible with original Pony, it is inevitable that SpacePony and Pony will diverge more and more.
+Several keywords have been added which might be used in Pony, cannot be used in SpacePony.
+This is a list of breaking changes that you might need to change in order to adapt Pony source code SpacePony.

+  * In the class `Iter` in the package `itertools`, the method `enum` was renamed to `enumerate` because `enum` is a reserved keyword in SpacePony.

 ## List of changes.

 ### Identify SpacePony